akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A fist pounded the oak door.

 Beatrice was on her feet before the servant reached the door.
-A woman’s voice, tight with fear, spilled through the gap as the bar lifted: ‘My lady, please; Peter was working in the high field and his heart began to pound and it will not stop.‘
+A woman’s voice, tight with fear, spilled through the gap as the bar lifted: ‘Please, Peter was working in the high field and his heart began to pound and it will not stop.‘

-Aldwina was already there.
-She guided a young man to the hearth and sat him on the stool she often used for sick, frightened or women in labour.
-He sat down heavily, head bowed, looking terrified.
+Beatrice guided a young man to the hearth and sat him on the stool her mother often used for the sick, the frightened or women in labour.
+The man sat down heavily, head bowed, looking terrified.
 His hand pressed flat against his chest, his breath coming in short, shallow gasps like a fish.
 His skin was the colour of old ash, grey‑blue at his protruding lips.

-Beatrice turned to the cold stone shelves where jars stood in their neat row: willow bark, comfrey, lemon balm, foxglove.
-Her fingers closed on the foxglove jar.
-She knew this.
-A small pinch.
-To steady the pulse.
+She turned to the cold stone shelves where medicinal jars stood in their neat rows: willow bark, comfrey, lemon balm, foxglove.
+Her fingers closed on the foxglove jar, for she knew that a small pinch would steady his pulse.

-Her mother’s hand closed over hers and she shook her head.
+Aldwina arrived and her hand closed over her daughter’s hand.
+She shook her head vehemently, but her voice was calm and quiet.

-‘No. His heart is fast, but his hands are cold.‘ Aldwina placed the jar back on a higher shelf, out of easy reach.
+‘No. For sooth his heart is fast, but his hands are cold.‘ Aldwina placed the jar back on a higher shelf, out of easy reach.
 ‘Foxglove would stop it, not slow it.
 We will use Hawthorn flowers and the leaves.
 Fetch me a blanket, the thick woolen one, for he is cold as well as frightened.‘

 Beatrice returned with the blanket.
 She found her mother crushing Hawthorn leaves with the flat of a knife, quick and sure, and scooped them into a cup.
 Aldwina poured hot water from the kettle, her voice pleasant and calm.